Mölkky: Rules

 The set consists of a throwing pin, and 12 shorter wooden pins (also called "skittles") numbered from 1 to 12.
 The pins are initially placed in a tight group in an upright position 3–4 meters away from the throwing line, with the pins organized as follows: 1st row, 1/2; 2nd row, 3/10/4; 3rd row, 5/11/12/6; 4th row, 7/9/8.
 The players take turns to toss the throwing pin to try and knock over the numbered pins.

-Knocking over one pin scores the number of points marked on the pin.
-Knocking 2 or more pins scores the number of pins knocked over (e.g., knocking over 3 pins scores 3 points).
-A pin does not count if it is leaning on the throwing pin or one of the numbered pins (it must be parallel to the ground to count).
+Knocking over one pin scores the number of points marked on the pin, but knocking 2 or more pins scores only the number of pins knocked over (e.g., knocking over any 3 pins scores 3 points).
+A pin only counts if lying flat on the ground, not leaning on another pin (including the throwing pin).